pydata/pydata-sphinx-theme/docs/community/setup.md

 For each pull request, the documentation is built and deployed to make it easier to review the changes in the PR.
 To access this, click on the {{ rtd }} preview in the CI/CD jobs.

-The sections below cover the steps to do this in more detail.
+The sections below cover the steps to take in more detail.

 ## Clone the repository